Crypto-TII/pqc-engineering-ssec-23/README.md

 ### 2.3.
 Benchmarking

 In this section, we show how to perform the **benchmarking** of our source code.
-For a detailed explanation of how to perform the benchmarks in a detailed mode (and more insights about the used CPU benchmarking method), please refer to our additional documentation: [Let us walk on the 3-isogeny graph: (Detailed) Build, Test and Benchmarking Framework Documentation](c-code/README.md).
+For an explanation of how to perform the benchmarks in a detailed mode (and more insights about the used CPU benchmarking method), please refer to our additional documentation: [Let us walk on the 3-isogeny graph: (Detailed) Build, Test and Benchmarking Framework Documentation](c-code/README.md).

 For benchmarking, the correct commands must be used when doing the first cmake.
 Inside the root directory `pqc-engineering-ssec-23`, simply run